sumocoders/Framework/README.md

 This is the SumoCoders Symfony Framework.
 You can install it using

     composer create-project -s dev sumocoders/framework .

 ## Configuration

+### Initial database

+Before you can do anything your database should be initialized.

+    app/console doctrine:migrations:migrate

 ### Initial user